Graffersid Blogs

 KEEP ALL INTERACTABLE ELEMENTS IN REACH

 You might have seen that the farther your thumb is from the mouse, the longer it takes for you to interact with the element you want.
-This specific concept relates to the Fitts’ Law that focuses on the distance and emphasizes keeping the important elements of the website in close reach of the users.
+This specific concept relates to Fitts’ Law which focuses on distance and emphasizes keeping the important elements of the website in close reach of the users.
 And, yes it’s a fundamental principle of comprehensive and intuitive UI design, which all users prefer.

 Make sure that every interactable element that you have on your website should be big enough so users can easily spot it and select it without wasting time.
 If we talk about the ideal size of the elements then they should be between 42 and 72 pixels wide.
 It will help you hit the target because it is easy to spot which will catch the user’s attention and they will click on it even if the cursor is slightly away.